Zeeshanahmad4/TikTok-Shop-Affiliate-Outreach-Bot/README.md

 TTinit is a powerful desktop application developed in-house by **TTinit**, designed to automate messaging and creator outreach for TikTok Shop Sellers.

 Our automation-driven approach has helped over **15 agencies**, **70 brands**, and countless shop owners achieve **10x–15x sales growth** by scaling their TikTok Shop affiliate strategy.
 TTinit connects you to **900k+ TikTok Shop affiliate profiles** and **100k+ verified emails**, empowering brands to grow faster and smarter.

-At TTinit, we build high-scale automation systems for TikTok Shop and social commerce brands.
-Alongside development, we operate as a TikTok Shop Agency, managing A–Z operations for 45+ brands with the support of our automation stack..
 <br>